Byron/dua-cli/README.md

 ### Roadmap

+#### 🚧v2.1  - Various features and fixes as they come up while people are using it

+##### Other Features

+ * [ ] Evaluate unit coloring - can we highlight different units better, make them stick out?

-#### 🚧v2.0 (_wip_) - interactive visualization of directory sizes with an option to queue their deletion
+#### 🚧v2.0 - interactive visualization of directory sizes with an option to queue their deletion

 A sub-command bringing up a terminal user interface to allow drilling into directories, and clearing them out, all just using the keyboard.

 ##### Other Features

  * [x] Single Unit Mode, see [reddit](https://www.reddit.com/r/rust/comments/bvjtan/introducing_dua_a_parallel_du_for_humans/epsroxg/)
- * [ ] Evaluate unit coloring - can we highlight different units better, make them stick out?

 #### ✅v1.2 (_released_) - - the first usable, read-only interactive terminal user interface